HananeAitBenYachou/Documentation-Generator/README.md

 1. Compile the Project: Build the project using Visual Studio or .NET Framework tools.
 2. Run the Application: Launch the executable (.exe) file.
 3. Specify Assembly Path: Enter the full path to the target C# class library (DLL) file.
+4. Select File Format: Choose the desired file format for the generated documentation.
-4. Click "Generate" Button: Initiate the documentation generation process.
+5. Click "Generate" Button: Initiate the documentation generation process.
-5. Save Documentation: Choose a location and filename to save the generated Markdown file.
+6. Save Documentation: Choose a location and filename to save the generated Markdown file.

 ## Additional Information
 ### DocumentationAttribute Custom Attribute